-The second phase of TVET Sector Support Programme, launched in 2017, supports; Implementation of the National TVET Policy at federal and provincial level in the following key aspects
+The second phase of TVET Sector Support Programme, launched in 2017, supports; Implementation of the National Skills for All Strategy at the federal and provincial level in the following key aspects

 - Setting out a long term vision best suited for the smooth running of efficient TVET system

 - Continued accelerated reform of the public sector for the implementation of NSS

 - Promote cooperation between public and private sector